 Amorgos is one of the most atmospheric islands of the Cyclades, known for its dramatic coastline, traditional villages, hiking paths and deep-blue Aegean scenery.
-It is a destination for travellers who prefer authentic island character, slower rhythms and landscapes that feel less conventional than the most commercial Cycladic islands.
+It suits travellers who prefer authentic island character, slower rhythms and landscapes that feel less conventional than the most commercial Cycladic islands.

-The island has two main ports, Katapola and Aegiali, which are often used depending on the ferry schedule and the selected accommodation area.
-Amorgos also offers a rich cultural identity, with villages, monasteries, local traditions and natural routes that make it especially appealing for visitors who enjoy walking, photography and quiet exploration.
+The island has two main ports, Katapola and Aegiali, which are used depending on the ferry schedule and the selected accommodation area.
+Amorgos also offers villages, monasteries, local traditions and natural routes that make it especially appealing for walking, photography and quiet exploration.

 One of the most recognisable landmarks of the island is the Monastery of Panagia Hozoviotissa, built on the cliffs above the sea and strongly connected with the image of Amorgos.
-The island is also linked with Cycladic culture and traditional island life, while its beaches and coastal settlements offer a more relaxed holiday rhythm.
+Beaches, coastal settlements and traditional Cycladic life complete the island’s more relaxed holiday rhythm.

 GRE